rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 * Where a user is identified everytime they visit your site.
 * When a user visits your site anonymously but is identified at some later point by making an `identify()` call.

-To support Pinterest Enhanced Match, go to the Pinterest Tag destination settings in the Rudderstack dashboard and turn on the **Enable Enhanced Match on Page Load** option.
+To support Pinterest Enhanced Match, go to the Pinterest Tag destination settings in the RudderStack dashboard and turn on the **Enable Enhanced Match on Page Load** option.

 ### Enable Enhanced Match on Page Load

-When turned `on` this configuration will attach the hashed email address on the initial page load.
+When enabled, this configuration will attach the hashed email address on the initial page load.
 Now any call made to Pinterest will be an Enhanced Match.

-When turned `off` all visits made to your site will be an anonymous.
-But you can identify any user at later point by making our `identify()` calls.
+If this setting is not enabled, all the visits made to your site will be anonymous.
+But you can still identify any user by making the `identify()` call.

 If you use Rudderstack's `identify()` method to enable Pinterest’s Enhanced Match, you can only collect this information for successive events.
 Pinterest does not update the values for the past events retroactively.

 ## Identify

 When you make an `identify()` call with the user’s email address and traits, RudderStack triggers a Pinterest `set()` method.
-This saves the identification parameters so they can be sent with the next events, so it’s important to set the values as early as possible.
+This saves the identification parameters to be sent with the next events, so it’s important to set the values as early as possible.

 If you make an `identify` call without the email, then the identification parameter will not be set.